 We take pride in ensuring we’re always improving, always being as efficient as possible and always taking responsibility to manage ourselves prudently to ensure the support we receive does the good it was intended.

-This team of professionals works with our dedicated supervisors and front-line staff to lead the YWCA toward saving and changing more women’s and children’s lives, and ultimately toward seeing more women and children thriving in our local community.
+That’s why we take great care to build and maintain a robust, talented Leadership Team and Board of Directors.
+This team of professionals works with our dedicated supervisors and front-line staff to lead the YWCA toward changing more women’s and children’s lives, and ultimately toward seeing more women and children thriving in our local community.

-Director of Philanthropy & Communications
+Director of Operations